-Officials including former President Bill Clinton inaugurate the Butaro Cancer Center of Excellence in northern Rwanda, a facility created through a collaborative effort by the Rwandan Ministry of Health, the Dana-Farber/Brigham and Women's Cancer Center,
+Officials including former President Bill Clinton inaugurate the Butaro Cancer Center of Excellence in northern Rwanda, a facility created through a collaborative effort by the Rwandan Ministry of Health, the Dana-Farber Brigham Cancer Center, Partners

 The Dana-Farber community loses one of its most distinguished and influential figures with the death of Emil "Tom" Frei III, MD.
 Frei, 89 years old at the time of his passing, was Dana-Farber physician-in-chief from 1972 to 1985 and is known as the "father

 of combination chemotherapy" for demonstrating the effectiveness of multiple drug agents to treat cancer.

 The Institute receives a $30 million gift from Albert A. Marcotte, PhD, which helps expand research and clinical facilities, and creates the Marcotte Center for Cancer Research at Dana-Farber.

 The Institute announces two initiatives to expand its network of clinical care facilities in the region.
 The first is a partnership in which Dana-Farber will provide hematology and medical oncology care services at Steward St. Elizabeth’s Medical Center

 in Brighton.
 The second is the acquisition of Commonwealth Hematology-Oncology (CHO), the largest community-based cancer care program in New England.
 With the purchase, CHO is renamed Dana-Farber Community Cancer Care.

 The first of a dozen Dana-Farber laboratories begin moving into the Longwood Center, a state-of-the-art research facility at the corner of Longwood and Brookline avenues.